-The interesting thing about poverty is that it is not exactly a certain number of dollars per day or even a month.
-Poverty is about a person’s income is so low that they cannot meet their basic needs.
+The thing about poverty is that it is not exactly a certain number of dollars per day or month.
+Poverty is about a person’s income being so low that they cannot meet their basic needs.

-For example, the poverty level or the income required in a place like Cambodia is very different from the city of San Francisco.
-San Francisco now has very high rent, so they have had a homelessness problem as people have not been able to afford a place to live despite having an income.
+For example, the poverty level or the income required in Cambodia is very different from the city of San Francisco.
+San Francisco now has very high rent, so they have had a homelessness problem as people cannot afford a place to live despite having an income.

 The study of poverty is not as easy as saying that it is the same for every country or place on the earth.
 People must understand that poverty is a big issue, especially those who want to travel and see the world or live as global citizens.

-For example, the city of San Francisco is known to have at least 8000 homeless people that are living on the streets.
-Many people are also working two jobs, yet they still cannot afford the basic housing requirements for San Francisco.
+For example, San Francisco is known to have at least 8000 homeless people living on the streets.
+Many people also work two jobs, yet they still cannot afford the basic housing requirements for San Francisco.